 our work by

-In Bahir Dar, where we built the large education centre "Abay Mado" - completely from empty field - over the years 2009-18 - we are now in the midst of important projects at an existing school, "Blessed Gebre Michael Catholic School" - or "The Sisters' School" in short, as it is run by a handful of very kind, unpretentious, competent, and humerous nuns, whom are loved by the children.
+In Bahir Dar, where we built the large education centre "Abay Mado" - completely from empty field - over the years 2009-18 - we are now in the midst of important projects at an existing school, "Blessed Gebre Michael Catholic School" - or in short "The Sisters' School", as it is run by a handful of very kind, unpretentious, competent, and humerous nuns, whom are loved by the children.

-This school is also managed along exactly the same principles, as we always require to enter cooperation: All children shall be welcomed, regardless of their religious conviction, and there shall be special focus on children from very poor homes.
+This school is managed along exactly the principles, we always require to enter cooperation: All children shall be welcomed, regardless of their religious conviction, and there shall be special focus on children from very poor homes.

 The school has more than 1.100 pupils, of which 300+ are at kindergarten level.
 A large part of these children are orphans and/or come from extremely bad conditions, and these children are also washed and fed at the school.